GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A01/index.md

 Part A- My product has two sole purposes it must be able to tighten and loosen bolts when a force is applied to it, it must be able to perform this task without breaking/fracturing/bending in any sort of way and must be able to have a long-lasting life as a tool.

-Part B- The main governing equation that defines my product is torque which is known by many engineers as a force times a lever arm/distance, the reason this equation is valid for this product as it is its only purpose to apply a torque to bolts to either loosen or tighten them.
+Part B- The main governing equation that defines my product is torque which is known by many engineers as a force times a lever arm/distance, the reason this equation is valid for this product as it is its only purpose to apply a torque to bolts to either loosen or tighten them to their desired specifications.

 Part C-